fl720/Year3_FYP/monitor_system/comfitness_level/READme.md

 # Version 2.0
 Removing the second activation function after second layer improved the loss level to about 0.03 to 0.06.
-This is due to **ReLU after the last layer will zero-out negative logits, hurting your classification.**
+This is due to **ReLU after the last layer will zero-out negative logits, hurting the model classification.**

 The best loss so far is 0.0289.